Deep-Symmetry/bytefield-svg/README.md

 functions in that project's own include file, the source for an even more attractive version of the diagram shrinks to [this](https://github.com/Deep-Symmetry/dysentery/blob/379555f21244354c4dc0c9711c8cb3a3552bc64b/doc/modules/ROOT/examples/dbserver_shared.edn)).

-[David Jencks](https://gitlab.com/djencks) has been helping build a framework that will run this as an [Asciidoctor](https://asciidoctor.org) extension hosted by an [Antora](https://antora.org) plugin.
-Until plugin support has been merged into Antora and released, it needs to run on unreleased branches, but that is already working very well.
-The [new version of the dysentery DJ Link Packet Analysis](https://djl-analysis.deepsymmetry.org) is being built using this approach.
-Follow that link if you want to see exactly why this was created.

-It has not yet been published to npm; I am holding off on doing that until the DSL has proven itself in the course of converting the LaTeX documents I developed this for.
-The DSL and this package itself needs to be documented as well.
-I expect it will be ready in a week or two.
-Until then, clone the repository and build it by making sure you have [Node.js](https://nodejs.org/en/) and the [Clojure CLI tools](https://clojure.org/guides/getting_started) installed, and run:

-    npm install
-    npm run build

-This will create the file `lib.js`.
-At that point, you can try building the test SVG file as shown above.

 To check for outdated dependencies, you can run: